 - Children who compete with siblings often need to feel more connected to parents, more "seen" and valued for who they are.
 (Remember, sibling rivalry comes from a competition for scarce resources -- your love and delight in the child.
 Each child needs to feel that you could never love anyone else more than you love them.)

 - Children who "don't listen" have usually been trained not to take us seriously unless we yell; they're asking us to calm down and connect while we guide them.

 - Children who lash out aggressively are carrying unbearable fear inside.
 They need to laugh (when they aren't angry) to begin to melt the fear, and then, when they feel safe enough, to experience that fear in your presence.
 This will start out looking like a tantrum, but if you stay compassionate their anger will be followed by tears, and then affection and cooperation.

 - Children who are always rebelling usually need to feel more powerful, competent, and respected.
-They need us to listen and let them know we hear, even when we don't agree.
+They need us to stay calm, listen and let them know we hear, even when we don't agree.

 - Children who disrespect us are showing that they don't feel enough connection, warmth and respect from us.
 Often, disrespect is a result of parents yelling and indulging in their own tantrums.

-- Children who lie to us feel afraid.
+- Children who often lie to us usually feel afraid.
 What in your response is making your child feel so unsafe that she needs to lie to you?